eclipse-tractusx/tractusx-edc-kafka-extension/docs/architecture/solution-design-kafka-TRL7.md

 - **Asset Registration**: Providers register Kafka topics containing valuable business data as assets in the EDC
 - **Contract-Based Access**: Consumers gain access to these topic-based assets through the standard EDC contract negotiation process
 - **Secure Data Exchange**: Upon successful contract negotiation, consumers receive secure access credentials (OAuth tokens) to consume data from the specific Kafka topics
-- **Data Flow Traceability**: All data exchanges are tracked in the EDC with metadata including contractId, assetId, and timestamps to ensure auditability and compliance ℹ️ TBD how much of this is actually audited in the EDC
+- **Data Flow Traceability**: All data exchanges are tracked in the EDC with metadata including contractId, assetId, and timestamps to ensure auditability and compliance

 #### 4.2.2 Interface & Schema Definitions